Facebook Ad Copy: How to Make a Good Facebook Ad That Drives Clicks and Conversions

 Or, companies may use a few paragraphs, like in this carousel ad example from Lego:

 Overall, despite the ad format you use, your ad copy will vary depending upon your ad’s context.
-You may be able to get your point across in one sentence, or it may take a few sentences.
+When writing Facebook ad copy, you may be able to get your point across in one sentence, or it may take a few sentences.

 5 Facebook ad copy best practices

 Want to get the most from your Facebook ads?
-Follow these Facebook ad copy guidelines to create more compelling ads!
+See our tips below on how to write a Facebook ad and follow these guidelines to create more compelling ads!

 1. Write multiple ad copies for different people in your audience